Manjushamk/OnlineMarketPlace-Java-DesignPatterns/README.txt

 																	 3.Update Items
 																	 4.Browse Items
 				 Enter an option.
+				 Respective methods are called from server using Admim role based access

 9. terminate RMI registry by entering command in server instance of putty:
  % fg